3ni0lA/Scripts/README.md

 # Description

 This project consists of Python scripts designed to automate backup processes for MariaDB and MongoDB databases, as well as query scripts for monitoring purposes.
-The backup scripts ensure data integrity and disaster recovery capabilities, while the monitoring scripts provide insights into the database performance and health.
+The backup scripts ensure data integrity and disaster recovery capabilities, while the monitoring scripts provide insights into the database login and unaunthorised access

 # Features

 - Automated backup processes for MariaDB and MongoDB databases.
-- Query scripts for monitoring database performance and health.
+- Query scripts for database login and unaunthorised access.

 # Technologies Used